-- 35. Remove the breakpoint in the interrupt by double clicking again before exiting the function. - 36.
-Press <Go>to run the code from the current PC position.
+- Remove the breakpoint in the interrupt by double clicking again before exiting the function. - Press <Go> to run the code from the current PC position.

-The code will now run to the infinite loop at the end of Main.
+The code will now run to the infinite loop at the end of main() function.
 The user LEDs should now be flashing.
 You can modify the flashing rate by adjusting the potentiometer on the board.

-37. Press <Stop> on the debug tool bar.
+• Press <Stop> on the debug toolbar.